BooeySays/Check4/README.md

 # Check4

-Script to check for stuff
+Simple script to check for stuff like functions, and aliases, directories, etc.